midhunkalarikkal/FullDomain/Notes/Nodejs.md

                 |        |
                 <--------v

-So in this there are four phases timer, poll, check and close and when the event loop entering to the new phase it will first go through the process.nextTick() and promise.callback() like on starting of timer phase and then starting of poll phase and starting of check phase and also starting of the close phase
+So in this there are four phases timer, poll, check and close and when the event loop entering to the new phase it will first go through the nextTick queue and microtask queue (process.nextTick() and promise.callbacks are presented) like on starting of timer phase and then starting of poll phase and starting of check phase and also starting of the close phase

 `timer` phase is for the `setTimeout` and `setInterval` callbacks
   ## In between the timer pahse and the poll pahse there is two pahses
-  ## 1. Pending callbacks :- Execute i/o callbacks defered to the next loop iteration
+  ## 1. i/o callbacks :- Execute i/o callbacks defered to the next loop iteration
   ## 2. idle, prepare :- only used internaly.
 `poll` phase is for `i/o` callbacks like file reading/ writing, incoming connection, data, fs,crypto,https,util `check` phase for the `setImmediate` callback